sijal001/AI_powered_Background-Remove/README.md

 ## Introduction
 ### Description
-Written in AI, this is an AI-powered background removal service project for *Faktion* & *BeCode*.
+Written in AI, this is an AI-powered background removal service project.

 ### Objectives